The numbers are ugly

 Paper sign-out sheets are better than nothing but fail in practice (they get lost, rained on, or ignored).
 A digital check-out system logs every check-out and check-in with the person's name, timestamp, and location — automatically.

 The accountability effect: When people know their name is on a digital record, tools come back faster and shrinkage drops.
-One contractor reported a 60% reduction in tool loss after switching from a clipboard to digital check-out.
+Moving from a clipboard to digital check-out makes every tool someone's documented responsibility — and that visibility alone changes behavior.

 ---